matthewomccorkle/matthewomccorkle.github.io/_posts/2022-06-15-day_010_hacktricks.md

 HackTricks is an excellent resource that can be used during pentesting to reference the types of exploits and vulnerabilities that may exist for a system or network you are trying to gain access to.

-Training - this is an excellent tool for training and understanding how, why and when to use certain pentesting techniques.
+Training - this is an excellent tool for training and understanding how, why, and when to use certain pentesting techniques.

 Capture the Flags - Use this during your CTF as a reference to help you achieve a foothold on the target.